-Call of Meetings.
+Call of Meetings

 The BCBCA provides that a special meeting of shareholders may be called by the directors.
 In addition, the holders of not less than five percent of our issued voting shares may requisition the directors requiring them to call and hold a special meeting for the purposes stated in the requisition.

 The DGCL provides that a special meeting of the stockholders may be called by the board of directors or by any person or persons as may be authorized by the certificate of incorporation or bylaws.
-The proposed bylaws of Nicholas Financial, Inc. provide that a special meeting of stockholders may be called by the directors, by the chairman or by the president and chief executive officer.
+The proposed bylaws of Nicholas Financial, Inc. provide that a special meeting of stockholders may be called by the directors, by the chairman or by the president and chief executive officer

-Shareholder Consent in Lieu of Meeting.
+Shareholder Consent in Lieu of Meeting

 Under the BCBCA, shareholders can take action by written resolution and without a meeting only if all shareholders entitled to vote on that resolution sign the written resolution.

 Under the DGCL, unless otherwise limited by the certificate of incorporation, stockholders may act by written consent without a meeting if holders of outstanding stock representing not less than the minimum number of votes that would be necessary to take the action at an annual or special meeting execute a written consent providing for the action.
 The proposed bylaws of Nicholas Financial, Inc. specifically allow the shareholders to take action by written resolution.

-Director Election, Qualification and Number.
+Director Election, Oualification and Number

 The BCBCA provides for the election of directors by a majority of votes cast at an annual meeting of shareholders.
-Our proposed bylaws allow for the election of directors by a plurality of votes cast at an annual meeting of shareholders.
 The BCBCA states that a public company must have at least three directors.

-The DGCL has no similar requirements, however, the governance standards of NASDAQ, the New York Stock Exchange Markets Division require a majority of a listed company's directors to be independent, and the governance standards of the Toronto Stock Exchange require at least two independent directors.
-The proposed bylaws of Nicholas Financial, Inc. prescribe a minimum of three and a maximum of eleven directors.
+The DGCL has no similar requirements, however, the governance standards of NASDAQ require a majority of a listed company's directors to be independent.
+The proposed bylaws of Nicholas Financial, Inc. prescribe a minimum of three and a maximum of eleven directors

-Fiduciary Duty of Directors.
+Fiduciary Duty of Directors

 Directors of a company incorporated under the BCBCA have fiduciary obligations to the corporation.
 The BCBCA requires directors of a British Columbia company, in exercising their powers and discharging their duties, to act honestly and in good faith with a view to the best interests of the corporation and exercise the care, diligence and skill that a reasonably prudent person would exercise in comparable circumstances.